mossbanay/Psychology-3-4/Glossary.md

 - Heart rate
 - Core body temperature
 - Electrical conductivity of skin

+### Storage

+Storage is the retention of information in memory over time.
+Stored representations of information in the brain are referred to as memories.

 ### Strop effect
 ##### See also controlled processes, selective attention